-The SENCO and the pupil's class teacher will decide on the action needed to help a pupil to progress in the light of the assessment.
+The SENDCO and the pupil's class teacher will decide on the action needed to help a pupil to progress in the light of the assessment.
 This may include:

-- different learning materials, or special equipment; - Some group or individual support; (by Teacher, Teaching Assistant, etc.) - Extra adult time to devise the nature of the planned intervention and to monitor its effectiveness; - Staff development and training to develop knowledge of problems and to introduce and deliver more effective strategies: - Access to Local Authority support services for one-off or occasional advice on strategies or equipment; - If necessary, seeking additional advice from outside agencies.
+- Additional learning materials, or special equipment; - Continued access to Inclusive Quality First Teaching - Some group or individual support: (by Teacher, Teaching Assistant, etc.) - Extra adult time to devise the nature of the planned intervention and to monitor its effectiveness: - The use of the Local Authority's Ordinarily Available Inclusive Practice document; - Staff development and training to develop knowledge of problems and to introduce and deliver more effective strategies; - Access to Local Authority support services for one-off or occasional advice on strategies or equipment; - If necessary, seeking additional advice from outside agencies.